godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/tooling.md

 Tippy is a tool for managing instances of CKB nodes and CKB Indexers using a desktop GUI interface.
 Tippy allows you to create Mainnet, Testnet, and Devnet chains with just a few clicks.

-Tippy is very useful for developers to manage multiple Devnet chains quickly without having spend time moving data around on the command line.
+Tippy is very useful for developers to manage multiple Devnet chains quickly without having to spend time moving data around on the command line.

 - [Github](https://github.com/nervosnetwork/tippy)
 - [Download](https://github.com/nervosnetwork/tippy/releases)